 IDENTIFICATION OF THE FISH SPECIES and ExAMINATION

 Identification of fishes to species level was done in the Fisheries Technology Department and some were done insitu in the field.
-The following morphological structures/ features were used for the identification, the mouth, teeth, nostrils, fins, scales, lateral line and colour pattern using the standard keys with taxonomic descriptions and indices as [2] , [3]. and [4].
+The following morphological structures/ features were used for the identification;the mouth, teeth, nostrils, fins, scales, lateral line and colour pattern using the standard keys with taxonomic descriptions and indices as [2] , [3]. and [4].

 Results